Halloween is in just over two weeks. How are the costumes coming?

 We forgot to spray paint the gun, but the Austrian accent and the attitude put it across.

-Other variations: I had my heart set on dressing the baby as Paul Bunyan last year for some reason, but I couldn’t find a plaid flannel shirt in her size; but I did find a red and black checked poncho, and did not hear any complaints:
+Other variations: I had my heart set on dressing the baby as Paul Bunyan (above) for some reason, but I couldn’t find a plaid flannel shirt in her size; but I did find a red and black checked poncho, and did not hear any complaints: